Mike Birch

 Mike Birch (1 November 1931 – 26 October 2022) was a Canadian navigator.

 Biography

-Birch began sailing later in his life, but gained notoriety in the 1976 OSTAR where he came in second on a 30' trimaran "The Third Turtle" beating the 236' "CLUB MEDITERRANEE".
+Birch was born in Vancouver, British Columbia.
+He began sailing later in his life, but gained notoriety in the 1976 OSTAR where he came in second on a 30' trimaran "The Third Turtle" beating the 236' "CLUB MEDITERRANEE".
 He continued his surprising success as a solo sailor in the inaugural Route du Rhum in 1978.
 His sailboat, the Olympus Photo, a 12-meter trimaran, caught up with the larger Kriter V of Michel Malinovsky late in the race.

 Birch's victory at the Route du Rhum would begin the reign of the multihull, particularly following the death of Alain Colas.
-Birch continued a long career racing offshore, completing his final race at the Transat Jacques Vabre in 2007, where he finished in 16th place.
+He continued a long career racing offshore, completing his final race at the Transat Jacques Vabre in 2007, where he finished in 16th place.

-Birch died in Brech, France on 26 October 2022, at the age of 90.
+Birch died in Brech on 26 October 2022, at the age of 90.